ALFA: automated line fitting algorithm: manual (v2.0.50)

 plot ’filename_fit’ w l, ’filename_fit’ using 1:3 w l

-The plain text lines file (filename_lines):
+The lines file (_lines.txt,

 This file contains four columns with parameters of the fitted lines - the observed wavelength, the rest wavelength, the flux, and the uncertainty estimated from the residuals.
 This file can be read directly by neat, which determines abundances for photoionised nebulae.
+If latex format is requested, the file additionally contains atomic data details not currently available in the other formats.

 alfa’s default parameters are supposed to work in most cases, but sometimes you might find that it does not converge on the correct wavelength solution.
 It searches initially for velocities in the range +/-900km/s, which is very large for Galactic objects.
 So, running the code with --resolution-tolerance-1 100. or so may improve your results.